Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Analysis for a Linear Model Problem

 \subsection{Error Estimates}

 Our first result is that the additional stabilization terms in $m_h$ ensure that we have stability for the discrete problem similar to (\ref{eq:stab-exact}) that holds for the exact problem. \begin{lem} Let $m_h$ be defined by (\ref{eq:mh}).
-Then, there is a constant such that
+Then, there is a constant, depending on $N$ but not $h$, such that

 \end{lem} \begin{proof} For $v \in \mcU_{N,h}$ we get by using the stability (\ref{eq:stab-exact}) on $\mcU_N$, adding and subtracting $I_h \hatv$, and employing the triangle inequality,